contao/docs/docs/manual/user-management/users.en.md

 **News feed permissions:** Here you define whether the members of the user group may create new RSS feeds or delete existing ones.

-{{< version-tag "5.3" >}} The news feeds are no longer created in the archive, but via the [news feed](/en/site-structure/news-feed/) page type.
-If members of the user group are to access the feeds, they must be granted access in the [pagemounts](#pagemounts).

 ### Events permissions